-- \blacktriangleright Elastic critical factor $\alpha{cr,op}$: eigenvalue of the buckling analysis.
-It can be the first or the selected eigenvalue according to the design situation or can be automatically selected for each members based on the results of the sensitivity analysis. - Eigenvalue can be selected on the ANALYSIS tab to click in the model area with right click. - lackbox Ultimate resistance factor $\alpha{\text{ult},k}$: reciprocal of the utilization of the conservative interaction resistance.
+- lackbox Elastic critical load factor $lpha{cr,op}$: eigenvalue of the buckling analysis.
+It can be the first or the selected eigenvalue according to the design situation or can be automatically selected for each member based on the results of the sensitivity analysis. - Eigenvalue can be selected on the ANALYSIS tab to click in the model area with right click. - ▶ Ultimate resistance factor $\alpha{\text{ult,k}}$: reciprocal of utilization calculated with characteristic resistances of axial force and strong axial bending dominant in terms of loss of stability.
 Value of the utilization can be considered by members or by the model portion.